Burmese

 - Housing And Living Arrangements

-- Housing varies from traditional wooden homes in rural areas to modern apartments in cities, often reflecting economic status.
+- Housing varies from traditional wooden homes in rural areas to modern apartments in cities.
+Extended families often live together, sharing resources and responsibilities.

 - Nutrition And Dietary Norms